Holistic Admissions

 Group of students attending a ceremony wearing white coats.
 Dean is in the front of the group.

-While a strong GPA, high level of science proficiency, and DAT are all important for admission consideration, we evaluate applicants beyond grades and test scores.
+While a strong GPA, solid science foundation, and competitive DAT score are important factors in admission, our review process extends beyond grades and test results.

-• The DDS Admissions Committee strives to admit individuals who will benefit from, and contribute to, the educational environment and the dental profession, and be prepared at graduation to enter into a wide range of practice options.
+• The DDS Admissions Committee seeks to admit individuals who will both benefit from and contribute to our educational community—and who will graduate prepared to pursue a wide range of professional opportunities in dentistry.

-Factors considered in an applicant's file include, but are not limited to, include:
+Factors considered in an applicant’s file include, but are not limited to, the following:

 • Academic performance with emphasis on high level science courses